|

 ConclusionShort-term monitoring detects fewer recurrent AF-episodes than long-term monitoring.
 Reported results after catheter ablation may depend on the methods used for follow-up.

 G. Senatore et al. JACC.
-2005; 45:873-876
+2005; 45:873-876 What your AF patients cannot tell you

 Differentiation of specific symptoms during AF and SR (in total numbers)